eamonnk/azfund/Modules/M03-Security, Privacy, Compliance and Trust/L02-Securing network connectivity in Azure/03-Walkthrough-Implement an Azure Firewall using Azure Portal.md

 #### Deploy the Firewall into the VNET
-This will ake approx 5 mins to configure and deploy
+This will take approx 5 mins to configure and deploy

 1. From the portal home page, click **Create a resource** and in the **New** pane type **Firewall**, then click **Create**